Monthly Archives: December 2020

 Man learning how to become a freight broker and start his own business

-How to Become a Freight Broker
+Guide: How to Become a Freight Broker with no Experience

 If you have been looking for a way to boost your business while reducing time spent on the road, starting a freight brokerage may be the perfect solution for you.
 While it used to be quite difficult to start a freight brokerage company, new regulations created in the 1970s now make this opportunity more attainable for individuals across the country.
-Read on to discover the basics of how to start a freight brokerage business.

-Step 1: Industry Experience
+Step 1: Gain Industry Experience

 To facilitate relationships in the trucking industry, it is important to understand the ins and outs of the transportation industry.